 Why would I say no other person could possibly enter the same world as you?
 After all, you are reading just one copy, a single edition of a book.
-Many other people are, or must have, read the same story?
-They too must have visited this fantastical world you now find yourself in?
+Many other people must read the same story?
+They too have visited this fantastical world you now find yourself in?

 Unlike watching the television, a downloaded video, or visiting the cinema where you sit with family and friends watching precisely the same action, hearing the same sounds, the same voices, a book is a far more personal experience.